Coding Interview Time Management: Two Bottlenecks

 The second is premature coding.
 You start implementing before your algorithm handles all the edge cases.
 A flaw surfaces at minute 25, you restructure your solution, introduce a new bug, and spend the remaining time debugging instead of solving.
 The code was never the problem.
 The plan was.

 (Competitive programmers have a completely different relationship with time.
-They've internalized pattern identification to the point where reading the problem and choosing a method are nearly simultaneous.
+They've internalized pattern reading to the point where seeing the problem and choosing a method are nearly simultaneous.
 Not talent.
-Thousands of hours of deliberate identification practice.
+Thousands of hours of deliberate practice at connecting constraints to techniques.
 And it's trainable.)

 The 45 minute coding interview time budget